chrisgrieser/nvim-spider/README.md

 ### Advanced: Custom Movement Patterns
 You can use the `customPatterns` table to define custom movement patterns.
-These must be [lua patterns](https://www.lua.org/manual/5.4/manual.html#6.4.1), and they must be symmetrical (work the same backwards and forwards) to also work correctly with `b` and `ge`.
-If multiple patterns are listed, the motion searches for all of them and stops at the closest one.
-When there is no match, the search continues in the next line, allowing for movements similar to a search.
+These must be [lua patterns](https://www.lua.org/manual/5.4/manual.html#6.4.1), and they must be symmetrical (work the same backwards and forwards) to work correctly with `b` and `ge`.
+If multiple patterns are given, the motion searches for all of them and stops at the closest one.
+When there is no match, the search continues in the next line.

 If you have interesting ideas for custom patterns, please share them in the [GitHub discussions](./discussions), or make a PR to add them as built-in